orasari/warship-dashboard/README.md

 ## 🏗️ Architecture

 **Why Proxy Server?**
-Wargaming's Vortex API doesn't have CORS headers.
-The proxy solves this and adds file-based caching (24h).
+The Vortex API currently doesn't include CORS headers in its responses, which prevents direct browser-to-API communication due to browser security policies.
+The proxy acts as an intermediary to enable client-side access while also providing file-based caching (24h) for improved performance.

 **Why Redux Toolkit?**
 Complex filtering state with multiple combinations.
 Redux DevTools make debugging easy.